 The National Atmospheric Deposition Program/National Trends Network (NADP/NTN) provides continuous measurement and assessment of the chemical climate of precipitation throughout the United States.
 As the lead Federal agency, the USGS works together with over 100 organizations to accomplish the following objectives: (1) Provide a long-term, spatial and temporal record of atmospheric deposition generated from a network of 225 precipitation chemistry monitoring sites.
 (2) Provide the mechanism to evaluate ongoing and future regulations intended to reduce atmospheric emissions and subsequent impacts to the Nation's land and water resources.
-Reports and other information on the NADP/NTN program, as well as data from individual sites, can be found at http://bqs.usgs.gov/acidrain.
+Data from the network, as well as information about individual sites, are available through the World Wide Web at: http://nadp.sws.uiuc.edu/.